gsalaman/astro_notes/journal.md

 ## Hot pixels?
 Did notice the occasional red/green/blue pixels.
 When I woke up, I went ahead and took some darks...we'll see if they do their thing with the stacking.

+## Post processing
+Okay, got some great tracking results!
+The eagle, bubble, and 891 stacks went great!
+I took a bunch of darks the morning before...those got rid of those hot pixels.

+Had a little trouble with doing stacks with the longer (but fewer) exposures with darks...but didn't dig into what was going on there.